kiboschool/course-c4s-writing/src/communicating-for-success/introduction-to-the-communication-process.md

 1. Discuss the **general process of communication**.
 2. Then, once we have a clear picture of the overall communication process, we will discuss the **different barriers that can lead to miscommunication**.
-3. Finally, we will conclude by exploring a simple framework that can help you **minimise the risk of miscommunication** in professional contexts.

 <aside>